msgoff/learn_physics/README.md

 # learn_physics
-links to external resources for learning physics from scratch
+links to external resources for learning physics